 • newborns (if the mother is infected);

-• persons with diagnosed chronic conjunctivitis of any type;
+• persons diagnosed with chronic conjunctivitis of any type;

 Symptoms of the disease